ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Each disclosed payload MUST be base64url encoded when preparing it to be serialized.
 The headers and proof are also individually base64url encoded.

 Like JWS, JWP supports both a Compact Serialization and a JSON Serialization.
 Additionally, a CBOR-based Serialization is defined.
-These three serializations represent the same JSON-based Header, payload and proof and are thus interchangeable.
+These three serializations represent the same JSON-based Header, payload and proof and are thus interchangeable without breaking the proof value.

 ## Compact Serialization {#CompactSerialization}